gpdowney/lightweightLSAT/README.md

 ### Workshops

-To popularize and explain the site, I may offer live, pay-what-you-can workshops in the future.
+I may offer live, pay-what-you-can workshops in the future.

 ## Intellectual Property